Logbook entry

 There's one thing I discovered recently, that not too many people know about.
 Only a chosen few, in fact.
 It's definitely not on the list of chatter-in-public topics and probably will never be.
 But, well, this is my private log and, I think...
 Another little confession is in order.

-So, I'd even call it a 'ritual', considering the preparations and a certain seclusion.
+So, I'd even call it a 'ritual', considering the preparations and a certain degree of seclusion.
 And the effect it has on me.
 There's nothing particularly abhorrent and repulsive in it, just...
 Weird.
 And very, very personal.
 On a fundamental level.
 I jokingly call it 'vacuuming' from time to time.
 No, nothing to do with those antique air pumps with tubes.
 But, vacuum exposure.

 Alright, you got it.